 Pine trees are often thin, tall trees that often grow pine cones that will fall to the ground in autumn.
 Pine trees are easily identifiable from their branches which are covered in small pine needles that grow up to 16 inches long.
 The needles often grow in clusters, with the number depending on the specific type of pine tree it is.

 Although it’s possible to remove these trees yourself, we recommend hiring a tree surgeon who will kill the roots with specialist fluid.
 This ensures that the lime or pine tree will not grow back over time.
 To remove these types of trees, you will often have to remove the physical stump which is why professional help is recommended.
-Your property survey should highlight if the tree and tree roots are a danger to your home.
+Most types of property survey should highlight if the tree and tree roots are a danger to your home.

 English ivy is known to lift roof tiles and pull away guttering.
 These climbing plants support themselves with aerial roots that penetrate cracks or joints in your masonry and can cause your interior walls to become damp.
 Ivy can climb as high as 50 ft and blankets bricks, blocks and wood.
 As it continues to climb, the roots take hold of whatever it touches and it becomes difficult to control.